mwpenny/portal64-still-alive/documentation/levels/level_objects/room.md

 [doorways](./doorway.md).

-For performance reasons, only the player's current room and those visible through open doorways are considered for rendering, and only objects in the same room can collide with each other.
+For performance reasons, only the player's current room and those visible through open doorways are considered for rendering, and objects can only collide with static [collision](./collision.md) in their current room.

 Levels are limited to 64 rooms.